telerik/maui-docs/controls/datagrid/filtering/filtering-ui.md

 ![Filtering UI](../filtering/images/datagrid-filtering-ui.gif)

-> The filtering UI appears when clicking the filtering icon in each column's header.
+> The Filtering UI appears when clicking the filtering icon in each column's header.

-You can control whether the filtering UI is available to the end users for the whole DataGrid with the `UserFilterMode` property:
+You can control whether the Filtering UI is available to the end users for the whole DataGrid with the `UserFilterMode` property:

-* `UserFilterMode`(`DataGridUserFilterMode`)&mdash;Defines whether the Filter Glyph is present in the header of the currently available filterable columns.
+* `UserFilterMode`(`DataGridUserFilterMode`)&mdash;Defines whether the filtering icon is present in the header of the currently available filterable columns.
 The available options are `Auto`, `Enabled`, and `Disabled`.
 The default value of the `UserFilterMode` is `Auto`.

-The DataGrid columns expose the following properties related to the filtering UI:
+The DataGrid columns expose the following properties related to the Filtering UI:

-* `CanUserFilter`(`bool`)&mdash;Indicates whether the user can filter this column by using the built-in filtering UI.
+* `CanUserFilter`(`bool`)&mdash;Indicates whether the user can filter this column by using the built-in Filtering UI.
 By default, the value is `True`.

-* `ShowDistinctValuesFilter`(`bool`)&mdash;Defines whether the distinct values are included in the filtering UI.
+* `ShowDistinctValuesFilter`(`bool`)&mdash;Defines whether the distinct values are included in the Filtering UI.
 By default, the value is `True`.

 * `FilterContentTemplate`(`DataTemplate`)&mdash;Defines the content template of the DataGrid Columns Filter and overriding the default template.